krzysztofpal/CracksDetectionAlgorithm/README.md

 conda env create -f environment.yml
 ```

-This line of code creates *conda environment* called *fractures* with all required libraries to run the algorithm.
+This line of code creates *conda environment* called *cracks* with all required libraries to run the algorithm.
 Next, you have to activate this environment by running the command:

 ```
-conda activate fractures
+conda activate cracks
 ```

-At this point you have installed and activated the *fractures* environment.
+At this point you have installed and activated the *cracks* environment.
 You can now proceed to run the algorithm.

 # Algorithm